bounswe/2021SpringGroup11/practice-app/README.md

 ## Start
 `docker-compose up` to start all services

-`docker-compose -d db` to start database
+`docker-compose up -d db` to start database

 ### Resources